There's something for everyone in Japan.

 2. Otaru Snow Light Path Festival

-February 5 to February 16 is the time year when this small snowy town is lit with lanterns.
+February 5 to February 16 is the time of the year when this small snowy town is lit with lanterns.
 This winter festival happens almost at the same time as the Sapporo Snow Festival.
-Travellers from Hokkaido can visit both the festivals but this small town where the locals hang beautifully lit lanterns outside their houses is simply a treat to the eyes you'll cherish for life.
+Travellers from Hokkaido can visit both these festivals in Japan, but this small town where the locals hang beautifully lit lanterns outside their houses is simply a treat to the eyes!

 Image Credits: Lee LeFever